kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

 ## Namespace selector

-You can limit which namespaces can have Workloads admitted in the ClusterQueue by setting a [label selector](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/label-selector/#LabelSelector). in the `.spec.namespaceSelector` field.
+You can limit which namespaces can have workloads admitted in the ClusterQueue by setting a [label selector](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/label-selector/#LabelSelector). in the `.spec.namespaceSelector` field.

-To allow Workloads from all namespaces, set the empty selector `{}` to the `spec.namespaceSelector` field.
+To allow workloads from all namespaces, set the empty selector `{}` to the `spec.namespaceSelector` field.

 A sample `namespaceSelector` looks like the following: